MichielStock/Kronecker.jl/docs/src/man/multiplication.md

 (A ⊗ B) * x
 ```

-The vec trick works with higher-order Kronecker products. **However, at the moment this will have a substantional overhead and likely be relatively slow.**
+The vec trick works with higher-order Kronecker products. **However, at the moment this has a substantial overhead and likely be relatively slow.**

 ## Docstrings